Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Related Research

-Facing the challenge that MIP-based worst-case mechanism analysis is not scalable except for tiny network structures, we propose a systematic way to derive tiny trainable networks based on the Lottery Ticket Hypothesis.
+MIP-based worst-case mechanism analysis requires {\em one binary variable for every network node and for every agent} (for modelling {\sc ReLU}), which does not scale beyond tiny networks.
+Facing this challenge, we propose a systematic way to derive tiny {\em trainable} networks based on the Lottery Ticket Hypothesis.
 The Lottery Ticket Hypothesis~\cite{Frankle19:Lottery} states that a large network is likely to contain a ``winning ticket'' -- a much smaller subnetwork that ``won the initialization lottery'', which makes its training particularly effective.
-Motivated by this hypothesis, we train a large network and prune it into a tiny subnetwork (i.e., ``draw'' a ticket).
-We run MIP-based worst-case training on the drawn subnetwork and evaluate the training result's worst-case performance (i.e., ``scratch'' the ticket).
+For example, a large network with $40$ nodes contains ${40 \choose 10}$ subnetworks with $10$ nodes (considering only node pruning).
+Among the {\em exponential number of} subnetworks, there is a good chance that some have lucky initializations that make stochastic gradient descent particularly effective.
+The hypothesis states that training is essentially to ``magnify'' the winning subnetwork (i.e., reduce the weights of the rest of the nodes).
+Motivated by this hypothesis, we train a large network and prune it into a tiny subnetwork (i.e., ``draw'' a ticket) using random type profiles.
+That is, we identify a subnetwork that is {\em estimated} to have good worst-case performance based on random type profiles.
+We run MIP-based worst-case training on the drawn subnetwork and evaluate the training result's {\em exact} worst-case performance (i.e., ``scratch'' the ticket\footnote{Scalable as we only exactly evaluate tiny subnetworks.}).
 If the subnetwork can not achieve good worst-case performance, then we record the type profiles that cause the current draw to be bad.
-To draw again, we restore the large network to its initial weights and prune using recorded type profiles from earlier draws (i.e., redraw from the original ticket pot while avoiding drawing the same ticket twice).
+To draw again, we restore the large network to its initial weights and prune using recorded type profiles from earlier draws (i.e., redraw from the original ticket pot\footnote{Restoring weights is different from complete re-initialization, as we desire to keep the original ``ticket pot''.
+If we reinitialize completely, then our experience from past draws (i.e., which subnetworks perform poorly) becomes no longer applicable.} while avoiding drawing the same ticket twice\footnote{Recorded type profiles from previous draws ``invalidate'' tickets that we have already seen, by demonstrating that they perform poorly, which causes the pruning process to switch subnetworks.}).
 With a large enough initial network and a large enough number of draws, we expect to eventually encounter a winning ticket -- a tiny trainable subnetwork that leads to effective training for our worst-case mechanism design task.
-Lastly, a by-product of multiple ticket draws is an ensemble of mechanisms with different worst cases, which often improves the worst-case performance further.
+Lastly, a by-product of multiple ticket draws is an ensemble of mechanisms with different worst cases,\footnote{Our process ensures different worst cases for the next draw.} which often improves the worst-case performance further.